Nicole Bongard, Graduate Student Intern

 Professional Life

-Nicole is a graduate student earning her Master’s of Arts in Counseling with Northwestern University.
-In 2022, she graduated from the University of California, Santa Barbara with a Major in Sociology, and a Minor in Applied Psychology.
-Nicole’s background in sociology has helped her better understand the complexities surrounding intersectionality and how it affects our thoughts, behaviors, and feelings.
-Nicole hopes to help clients:
+I am a graduate student earning my Master of Arts in Counseling with Northwestern University.
+In 2022, I graduated from the University of California, Santa Barbara with a Major in Sociology, and a Minor in Applied Psychology.
+My background in sociology has helped me better understand the complexities surrounding intersectionality and how it affects our thoughts, behaviors, and feelings.
+I hope to help clients:

 • Build a strong therapeutic alliance to foster growth in relationships